denis-skripnik/telegram-bera/README.md

 The bot was created for the testnet, but it can also be adapted for the mainnet if desired.

 # Install
-0. Нужен node.js и Mongo DB.
+0. Need node.js and Mongo DB.
 1. Open config.json
 Replace the rpc as needed.
 Replace "BOT_API_KEY" with your bot's API key (get it from $[BotFather](https://t.me/BotFather)).